Odour advice for businesses

 Your business can produce odour across many different activities, for example:

-Some examples of businesses that need to manage odour include:
+Examples of businesses that need to manage odour include:

 When not appropriately managed, odour can impact the environment and community in many ways.
 This includes:

-Eliminating or reducing the risks of harm from odour in a structured way will help you:
+As a business, eliminating or reducing the risks of harm from odour in a structured way will help you:

 Businesses must make sure that any odour from their activities or premises doesn’t impact the local community.
 This includes being responsible for contractors or tradespeople they may hire.